-For more detailed information on how to protect yourself and your family from UV exposure, see Skin Cancer: Prevention and Early Detection.
+For more on how to protect yourself and your family from UV exposure, see Skin Cancer: Prevention and Early Detection.

 Avoid weakening your immune system (when possible)

 Having a weakened immune system increases the risk of getting MCC, as well as other types of skin cancer.